Volkswagen Golf R Review 2025: Price, specs & boot space

 It's a shame (but hardly surprising) that the Mk8 Golf's infotainment system and haptic touch controls for basically everything was carried over unchanged, because on the pre-facelift Golf R it just isn't a particularly good interface.
 Tasks that should be simple to do on the move, like changing the fan speed or volume, just aren't as easy as they should be, particularly in a Golf.

 The system was upgraded in the 2024 facelift, with a larger screen and the latest infotainment software.
-This system is considerable improved, based on our experience in the standard Golf, with better reliability and a slicker interface.
+This system is considerably improved, based on our experience in the standard Golf, with better reliability and a slicker interface.

 Build quality is generally good, and there's plenty of storage.
 Meanwhile it's plenty roomy enough for a couple of growing kids or adult passengers in the back, and the boot is a decent enough size.